312.4 Income

 42 CFR435.603(e)

-The applicant /recipient must apply for or obtain any potential source of income available to him or her.
+The applicant /recipient must apply for or obtain any potential source of income available to them.
 If an individual is cooperating with pursuing potential sources of income, MA must not be rejected, closed or delayed.
 An individual who, without good cause , does not cooperate in obtaining potential benefits is ineligible for MA.
-MA should not be delayed or terminated for an individual whose responsible caretaker/relative fails or refuses to apply for potential benefits for himself/herself or the individual.
+MA should not be delayed or terminated for an individual whose responsible caretaker/relative fails or refuses to apply for potential benefits available to them or the individual.

 55 Pa.
 Code § 181.1(d)